minad/consult/README.md

 the full candidate list will be shown again.
 Furthermore a narrowing/widening key can be configured which can be pressed to achieve the same effect, see the configuration variables `consult-narrow-key` and `consult-widen-key`.

+## Asynchronous candidates and filtering

+Consult has support for asynchronous generation of candidate lists.
+This feature is used for example by `consult-grep`, where the list of matches is generated dynamically while the user is typing a grep regular expression.
+Furthermore the found matches can then be narrowed using the installed Emacs completion-style, which can be very powerful if you are using for example the `orderless` completion style.
+This is possible since part of the input string is treated as input to grep and part of the input is used for filtering.
+The input string is split at a punctuation character, using a similar syntax as Perl regular expressions.

+Examples:

+* `#defun`: Search for "defun" using grep.
+* `#defun#consult`: Search for "defun" using grep, filter with the word "consult".
+* `/defun/consult`: It is also possible to use other punctuation characters.
+* `#to#`: Force searching for "to" using grep, since the grep pattern must be longer than `consult-async-min-input` characters by default.

 ## Package configuration